MikePodsytnik/TCRtrie/README.md

 * `LoadSubstitutionMatrix(matrixPath)`

-    Loads and converts a substitution matrix for use in searches.
+    Loads a substitution matrix and converts into substitution-cost matrix for use in searches.

-* `SetDeletionCost(float deletionCost);`
+* `SetDeletionScore(float deletionScore);`

-    Adjusts deletion cost an amino acids for use in SearchWithMatrix if you don't have it in matrix (default is -6).
+    Adjusts deletion score an amino acids for use in SearchWithMatrix if you don't have it in matrix (default is -6).

 * `SetMaxQueryLength(newMaxQueryLength)`